How A Living Trust Can Help You

 The trustee is the person who manages and controls the property transferred to the trust by the settler.

 The beneficiary is the person who receives the benefit of the trust.
 In a typical estate plan, the settler, trustee and beneficiary may all be the same person.

 A living trust usually is revocable, which means that the settler may amend, change or terminate the living trust at any time.
 Therefore, the settler has full control of the trust and its assets.
 When the settler dies, the trust typically becomes irrevocable so that no one can change the settler's plan for distributing the assets after the death of the settler.

 There are three principal advantages to a living trust:

-If the settlor becomes unable to manage his affairs, a court-appointed conservator of the settlor's assets would not be necessary.
-The successor trustee named in the living trust would take over and manage the settlor's assets and pay the settlor's bills.
+If the settler becomes unable to manage his affairs, a court-appointed conservator of the settler's assets would not be necessary.
+The successor trustee named in the living trust would take over and manage the settler's assets and pay the settler's bills.